panteamihai/playground-async/README.md

 * Synchronous vs. asynchronous throwing
 * Awaiting faulted tasks
 * Tasks that don't lean on an asynchrony source are executed synchronously
+* Not awating tasks (that only produce results or trigger side effects) is bad because there is no information about completion of the query/command, so you can't schedule more stuff to happen afterwards.